dirksan28/Scenic2DashCanEmu/README.md

   . . .
   };
 ```
+To see what the code is doing.
+Start the serial console of the Arduino IDE with 9600 Boud.

 ## Further infos & links
 - If your search for further information, tips & tricks on how to rapair your Renault Scenic II dashboard - take a look at https://www.digital-kaos.co.uk/forums/showthread.php/59335-repair-dashboard-scenic-2